 The revolutionary war veteran became involved in politics and served in various branches of government.
 Heyward also hosted President George Washington during his tour of the country in 1791.
 The house was subsequently called the Heyward-Washington House.

 After retiring from public service, Heyward sold the property to John Grimké, an officer in the Revolutionary War.
 Similar to the Heyward family, the Grimkés were elite members of Charleston society who prospered from the institution of slavery.
 John Grimké and his family spent time at both their plantation home as well as their house in Charleston.
 Grimké was a slave-owner, yet his daughters, Sarah and Angelina Grimké, were outspoken critics of slavery.
 The two women became several of the first female abolitionists in America.
-They also advocated for voting rights for women.
+After leaving home and relocating to Philadelphia in the 1820s, the sisters began speaking out against slavery.
+At this time, it was unusual for women to speak publically, and they drew national attention.
+Later, both women became active in the early women’s suffrage movement.

 Over the next century, the property changed hands several times until it was acquired by the Charleston Museum in 1929.
 The following year, the Heyward-Washington house opened to the public as the city’s first historic house museum.
 In 1978, the house was designated a National Historic Landmark.